exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 - Your introduction video
 - Ban reason and report count

-**By using Napalm Sky, you explicitly consent to this potential public disclosure.**
+**By using BUMPIn, you explicitly consent to this potential public disclosure.**

 This serves the purpose of:
 - Community transparency